azral1962/min-book/src/lib.typ

      *
      * By default, _min-book_ automatically generates a book cover if `#book(cover)`
      * is not set, it's also possible to set a custom cover image or create one
-     * using Typst code.
-The default automatic cover
+     * using Typst code — the default automatic cover (see
-     * #url("https://typst.app/project/r2QBJy0CmrAmvMWT1NmUEW", "code") can be a good start
+     * `/src/components/cover.typ`) can be a good start as a base to create a
-     * as a base to create your own version.
+     * custom version.
-     *
     **/
     new(cover, title, subtitle, date, authors, volume, cfg) pagebreak(to: break-to)